 Forgive me if I'm wrong about that.

-But this guy sent me the email saying I had no desire.
+But this guy sent me the email saying, I had no desire.

 And he was just writing to thank me for making podcasts available.

-Anyway, I still vote for the fact that they were Clinton supporters that wormed her were in were in there and uh fell asleep on purpose, knowing or made it look like they'd fallen asleep.
+Anyway, I still vote for the fact that they were Clinton supporters that wormed their wear in there and fell asleep on purpose knowing, or made it look like they'd fallen asleep, so that people like Sam Donaldson would notice it.

 Back in a sec.